Hypermediaisobar/hyperProxy/README.md

 	'httpPort': 8000,
 	// This is required for a setup, but there will be no need to access it directly.
 	'httpsPort': 8001,
-	// Set pac_port to false if PAC file server should not be created.
+	// Set pacPort to false if PAC file server should not be created.
+	// Without separate PAC file server, hyperProxy will serve `http://localhost:[httpPort]/proxy.pac` file instead.
 	'pacPort': 8002,
 	// Verbosity can be false, true or "debug" for all the stuff possible to be printed in the console.
 	'verbose': false,